ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/azure-functions.md

 ## Prerequisites
 * Install the latest Ballerina distribution.
 * Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
-* Log in to the Azure CLI by executing the `az login` command.
+* Login to the Azure CLI by executing the `az login` command.
 * Create an [Azure Function App](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-function-app-portal) with the given resource group with the following requirements.

 >**Note:** Make sure to remember the function application name and storage account name as they will be required in the code samples.